 It does not cover embedded third-party videos, credited photos, etc.

 Banner photo is by Cecilie Johnsen on Unsplash.

 Please review my Fine Print page for detail concerning copyright matters.

 A Blog on This, That & the Other

 I fell in love with keyboards as a child long before computers, starting with an Olivetti-Underwood typewriter like the one pictured here.
 Yep!
 I was a nerdy kid!
 I can still smell the oil and the typewriter ribbon — with black and red, of course!
 I loved writing with it.
 It never froze, crashed or needed a reboot.
 Just a little Wite-Out now and again.

-Today I write digitally sharing recollections, musings and pontifications on the WordPress platform: Just Sayin' Now.
+Today I write digitally sharing recollections, musings and pontifications at my blog Just Sayin' Now hosted on the WordPress platform.